AadilKhanPathan/a-digital-clock/README.md

 # Digital Clock
-A sleek and simple digital clock built with HTML, CSS, and JavaScript.
-The clock displays the current time and date in a clean, easy-to-read format and updates in real-time.
+A modern and responsive digital clock built using HTML, CSS, and JavaScript.
+The application displays the current time in real-time along with a dynamic greeting and the current date.

-## Features
+## 🚀 Features
-- Real-time digital clock display
+- Real-time digital clock
+- Displays current date
+- Dynamic greeting based on time of day
-- Responsive and modern design
+- Responsive design
-- Lightweight and easy to integrate
-- Built with standard web technologies: HTML, CSS, and JavaScript
+- Modern geometric background

+## 📁 Project Structure
+digital-clock/
+├── index.html
+├── style.css
+├── script.js
+├── images/
+└── README.md

 <h2>Demo</h2>